sam-young/NoughtsAndMines/readMe.md

     - Determine at random which player is to go first
     - Tell the user who's turn it is
     - Create a 'session' object and set initial values
+    - Create a 'module' object and set initial values -

 #### Development Decisions